gravitational/careers/challenges/security/application-security.md

 # Summary

-We use a synchronous, remote, one day hiring challenge for application security engineers.
+We use a synchronous, remote, one-day hiring challenge for application security engineers.
 The challenge consists of the following sections:

 1. Kick off with the hiring manager.
 45 minutes.
-09:15 - 10:00 PST
+09:15 - 10:00 PT

-2. Peer review.
+2. Peer Review.
 You'll receive a brief Request for Discussion (RFD) and architecture diagram of a service.
 You will have 90 minutes to provide written PR feedback.
-10:00 - 11:30 PST.
+10:00 - 11:30 PT.

-3. After the peer review, section, there is a 30 minute break for lunch.
+3. After the peer review section, there is a 30 minute break for lunch.

 4. Development.
-You'll receive prototype code for the service reviewed in part one.
+You'll receive prototype code for the service you reviewed earlier.
 Building off this prototype codebase, we ask you develop some changes and open a pull request over 3 hours.
-12:00 - 15:00 PST
+12:00 - 15:00 PT

 5. Attack & defense discussion.
 This is a 60 minute video call with future peers where we ask you to show your depth of knowledge in hypothetically attacking a service, and defending against those attacks.
 You will also have a chance to ask us questions about working at Teleport.
-15:00 - 16:00 PST.
+15:00 - 16:00 PT.

-Throughout the day, the interview team will join you in a slack channel, where we'll provide relevant links, and you're welcome to ask any questions.
+Throughout the day, the interview team will join you in a Slack channel, where we'll provide relevant links, and you're welcome to ask any questions.

 # Rationale